chamewin/orangebot/README.md

 This allows the buisness to monitor their customer service and respond according to their customers compliments or complaints.

+How to Use

+1. Clone this repo to your computer.
+2. Open terminal.
+3. Change the directory to where the files you cloned are.
+4. Install all necessary npm packages.
+  - npm install twit --save
+  - npm install watson-developer-cloud --save
+  - npm install nodemailer --save
+5. Run with command "node index.js"

 Credits: Kyle Xiao, James Nguyen, Benson Yang, Annie Lian

 Version 0